sbehe/fluid-simulation/README.md

 ## Overview

 In this assignment, you will parallelize a **2D Lattice Boltzmann (LBM) fluid simulation** using OpenMP.
 Building upon the provided serial code, your goal is to introduce multi-threading and evaluate its impact on performance.
 The simulation will be executed on `cs455.cs.uic.edu` using varying thread counts: **1, 2, 4, 8, and 16**.
+The baseline for `cs455` machine is **3756.8544s**.

 To assess the effectiveness of parallelization, you will record execution times (`fluid.csv`) for key components of the simulation, including: